MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample3.md

 ## Summary
 * MeVisLab provides multiple options to interact with 3D surfaces.
-* Modules of the `So*Dragger` family allow to scale, rotate and translate a WEM.
+* Modules of the `So*Dragger` family allow to scale, rotate, and translate a WEM.
 * You can always use a `SoCoordinateSystem` to see the current world coordinates.
 * The `WEMBulgeEditor` allows you to interactively modify a WEM via mouse.